Inverkeithing: Geography

-The Keithing Burn is a small river that flows thorugh Inverkeithing.
-Its source is forest plantations to the northeast of the town between Dalgety Bay and Aberdour.
-The burn flows past the railway junction, before falling into the Inner Bay of Inverkeithing Bay 1/4 mi south of the town centre at Inverkeithing Harbour.
-The Inner Bay of Inverkeithing is an inlet of Inverkeithing Bay, a bay of the Firth of Forth.
-The bay is home to Bottlenose Dolphins.
+The Keithing Burn is a small river that flows through Inverkeithing.
+The river falls into the Inner Bay of Inverkeithing Bay 1/4 mi south of the town centre at Inverkeithing Harbour.

 Inverkeithing lies on the Fife Coastal Path, a long-distance footpath designated as one of Scotland's Great Trails.
-Coming from North Queensferry, the path winds around the Inner Bay, through Inverkeithing proper, and past the Ballast Bank public park towards Dalgety Bay.
+Coming from North Queensferry, the path winds around the Inner Bay, through Inverkeithing town, by Ballast Bank park, and past a small sandy beach.
 The Fife Pilgrim Way also passes through Inverkeithing.